Check out our festive offers and get 15% off these selected guidebooks using the code XMAS15.

 Trekking the GR20 Corsica is not recommended until at least the beginning of June.
 However, some trekkers have been known to start late in May.
 Last-minute travel arrangements can be made if you hear that the route is clear of snow, but those who plan well in advance are taking a big chance, and deep snow could affect the higher parts of the route.
 The presence of snow and ice on particular parts of the route require ice axe and crampons to be carried, as well as possessing the skills to use them properly.

-July and August are the peak summer months on the GR20.
-Expect large numbers of trekkers and expect the refuges and hire tents to be fully booked.
-All services are in full swing and it is easy to obtain food and drink along the way.
+The best time of year to hike the GR20 is probably around July and August, the peak summer months.
+However, expect large numbers of trekkers and expect the refuges and hire tents to be fully booked.
+All services are in full swing, and it is easy to obtain food and drink along the way.
 This is also the hottest time of the year, with an increasing risk of afternoon thunderstorms.
 There have been devastating forest fires in the past around this time, closing parts of the route to trekkers.

 September used to be a quiet time of year, when the numbers of trekkers decreased, but in recent years it has remained quite busy.
 The refuges will probably be fully booked, as may the hire tents, but as the month progresses it might be possible to stay indoors without an advance booking.
 Some of the bergeries offering food and drink may close, and some of the bus services to and from the route will be withdrawn.
 It is usual for the PNRC refuges to remain fully staffed and supplied with food to the end of the month.